Maps! You’re going to need one if you plan to go on exploring Korea by Bike.

-First, we’ll give the map rundown.
-You learn which maps work best in Korea.
-Kakao vs. Naver vs. Google.
+First, we’ll give a breakdown of the most useful web maps in Korea.
+(Kakao vs. Naver vs. Google.)
 Then we’ll give you some tips and best practices.

 Korean Web Map Services

 What’s the world’s default web mapping service?
 Google Maps.
 From Sicily to Buenos Aires, their satellites and street view cameras have scanned almost every road, avenue, and boulevard in the world.